Subaru Outback Insurance Rates

 Rates are averaged for all Subaru Outback models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find the Right Subaru Outback Insurance
+How to Find Affordable Subaru Outback Insurance

-- You may be able to save as much as $160 per year simply by quoting online well ahead of the renewal date
+- You may be able to save approximately $160 per year just by quoting early and online

-- Increasing physical damage deductibles can save around $525 each year
+- Increasing comprehensive and collision deductibles can save approximately $525 each year

 Are Subarus cheap to insure? and How much does it cost to insure a Subaru Outback?
 Full coverage for a Subaru Outback costs $1,378 a year, or $114 a month.